frequency-chain/frequency/designdocs/passkey_p256.md

 ```

 - Some possible optimizations
-  - **Compressed public key**: Currently passed public key is in **Cose** format, and it's between 70-73 bytes.
+  - **Compressed Public Key**: Currently passed Public Key is in **Cose** format, and it's between 70-73 bytes.
-      If the client can parse the Cose public key can extract the compressed encoded key.
-This public key can
+      If the client can parse the Cose Public Key can extract the compressed encoded key.
+This Public Key can
       get reduced to 33 bytes.
   - **Challenge data deduplication**: Currently the challenge data is duplicated in `expected_challenge` and
       in it's serialized format inside `passkey_client_data_json`.
 If the client is able to parse